 “If a kitchen needs a focal point, use a range,” says San Francisco architect Mark Reilly, a member of the Remodelista Architect and Designer Directory.
 “It adds visual heft to a space and can act as the anchor when other features are lacking.”
 Alternatively, if a window, sink, view, and/or backsplash are the focal points, a cooktop is a good choice.
 It will let the other features stand out.

 What are your aesthetic preferences?

-Above: A walnut island crafted by Henrybuilt incorporates a cooktop.
-The design team at Henrybuilt note that a benefit of using a cooktop is that "the countertop line can carry across for a much more streamlined and linear look."
+And the design team at Henrybuilt notes that a benefit of using a cooktop is that “the countertop line can carry across for a much more streamlined and linear look.”
 This is often an important consideration in setups where the kitchen and living areas blend together.